junruren/MIT-EECS-AAGS/README.md

 Releases are automated via GitHub Actions.
 To create a new release:

-1. Update version in `chrome-extension/manifest.json`
+1. Update version in `chrome-extension/manifest.json` (single source of truth)
 2. Update `CHANGELOG.md` with changes
+3. Run `npm run build` (automatically syncs version to package.json)
-3. Commit and push to main
+4. Commit and push to main
-4. Create and push a version tag:
+5. Create and push a version tag:
    ```bash
    git tag v1.0.1
    git push origin v1.0.1
    ```

 The GitHub Action will automatically build and create a release with the extension zip file attached.

+**Note**: `package.json` version is automatically synced from `manifest.json`.

 For detailed instructions, see [RELEASE.md](RELEASE.md).